 The Visian ICL is an ideal option for people who want a reversible procedure or who can't have laser eye surgery.
 Typically this might be because of a very high prescription, a thin cornea, dry eyes or keratoconus.
 Due to the optics of the ICL lens patients often say that they feel that their vision is the best they have ever experienced.
 An added attraction of Visian ICL lens is that the surgery is completely reversible.

-Ms de Benito is an accredited Visian ICL surgeon and only uses the latest Visian ICL V4C model with CentraFlow technology.
+Ms de Benito is an accredited Visian ICL surgeon and uses the latest Visian Evo ICL V4C model with CentraFlow technology.
 This avoids the need to create a small hole in the iris to allow aqueous fluid flow.
-This is necessary with cheaper models of the ICL lens.
+This was necessary with other models of the ICL lens.

-People best suited to the Visian ICL lens are below 50 years old.
-At present Visian lenses can treat between +10 of long-sight to -20 of short-sight (myopia) and astigmatism.
+People best suited to the Visian ICL lens are below 60 years old.
+At present Visian Evo ICL lenses can treat between +10 of long-sight to -20 of short-sight (myopia) and astigmatism up to 6 dioptres.